 Howard Carter discovered the tomb of Tutankhamun the 4th of November 1922.
 Credit: Griffith Institute

 The 4th of November 2012 marked the 90th anniversary of the discovery of the first signs that would lead Howard Carter to discover the Tomb of Tutankhamun.
 Baroness Ashton – the then EU Higher Representative for Foreign Affairs - and the Egyptian Minister for Tourism, Mohammed Zaazou, arranged a Task Force Business and Tourism Summit in Cairo to define a programme of support for Egypt, following the events of the Arab Spring.
 Factum Foundation sent the facsimile of the burial chamber to Cairo to be unveiled at the EU event.

 The cases containing 4 tons of facsimile left Madrid on November 3rd bound for Ostend in Belgium, a port from which they could be shipped to Cairo.
 A team of 7 worked tirelessly during three days to assembled the facsimile.

 The calico covering on the outside of the structure.

 Finishing touches - Michael Roberts, Adam Lowe, Eduardo Corrales, Javi Barreno.

-At 8.00 a.m. on the 13th November Baroness Ashton made a positive speech, standing at the door of the facsimile of the Tomb, about cooperation and support and pointed out the gift of the facsimile to Egypt as a token of friendship for the Task Force to which the Minister of Tourism replied enthusiastically making it plain that he understood the issues of tourism in delicate environments.
-Adam Lowe briefly but emotionally told the story of the facsimile and it importance in the preservation of the Valley of the Kings and his personal journey - ending up in Cairo and with Luxor in sight.
+At 8.00 a.m. on the 13th November Baroness Ashton made a speech, standing at the door of the facsimile of the Tomb, in which she pointed out the gift of the facsimile as a token of the friendship between Europe and Egypt.The Minister of Tourism enthusiastically agreed to support a new tourism in delicate environments.
+Adam Lowe briefly told the story of the facsimile and it importance in the preservation of the Valley of the Kings and his personal journey - ending up in Cairo and with Luxor in sight.

 A four minute video of the facsimile arriving in Cairo.